MidnightDreamerX17/skill20/Optional/Feats.md

 - **Improved Initiative, Greater** (requires Improved Initiative) - The character gains a bonus of +10 to initiative rolls.
 - **Intuition** - The character gains a bonus of +2 to find and disarm traps.
 - **Investigator** - The character gains a bonus of +2 to examine scenes for details, ask groups of people for information, and other such checks.
-- **Invincible** - The character gains a bonus of +2 to save against instant-death, petrification, polymorph, and other body-altering "game-ending" effects.
+- **Invincible** - The character gains a bonus of +2 to save against instant-death, petrification, polymorph, size changing, and other body-altering "game-ending" effects.
 - **Invincible Heart** (requires Invincible) - The character gains a bonus of +2 to save against instant-death, petrification, polymorph, and other body-altering "game-ending" effects.
 - **Iron Will** - The character gains a bonus of +2 to Wisdom and Charisma saving throws.
 - **Item Trick** - The character can use two items in one action.